 IDEA makes a specific exception to the list of related services: surgically implanted devices, including cochlear implants.

 This exception is new with IDEA 2004 and shows the advance of time and technology.
-A relatively new technological development, the cochlear implant is a “small, complex electronic device that can help to provide a sense of sound to a person who is profoundly deaf or severely hard-of-hearing” (National Institute on Deafness and Other Communication Disorders, 2006a).
-While an implant does not restore normal hearing, it does give the recipient “a useful representation of sounds in the environment and help him or her to understand speech” (Id.).
+A relatively new technological development, the cochlear implant is a “small, complex electronic device that can help to provide a sense of sound to a person who is profoundly deaf or severely hard-of-hearing.”
+(National Institute on Deafness and Other Communication Disorders, 2017).
+While an implant does not restore normal hearing, it can give the recipient “a useful representation of sounds in the environment and help him or her to understand speech” (Id.).

 Cochlear implants are not the only surgically implanted devices.
 Others include: insulin pump, baclofen pump, pacemaker, G-tube, and vagus nerve stimulator device.